 There is no fee to enter the lottery, however, if you are chosen, you must pay the immigrant visa fee and a visa lottery surcharge.
 You will be notified by mail if you win.
 People who do not win will not be notified.

 The VisaGirl, Sierra, will explain all the steps to take to move from Canada to the United States:

 If Documents Are Not Done Properly

 If you do not fill out any documents properly, there could be a major hold-up in your application process.
-If you fill out any documents fraudulently, you will lose any chance you have of becoming a United States citizen.
+If you fill out any documents fraudulently, you will lose any chance you have of becoming a US citizen.

-It is very important for you to do all of the necessary research when applying for US citizenship.
+It is very important for you to do all of the necessary research and get immigration help from a professional when applying for US citizenship.
 It can be a very confusing and complex problem.
-If is a good idea to contact an immigration attorney in order to walk you through the process.
+It is a good idea to contact an immigration attorney in order to walk you through the process.